lorig135/docsstyleguide/User Actions.md

 # User Actions
-Following are examples of verbs to use when describing how the user interacts with the product.
+Following are examples of verbs to that describe how the user interacts with the product.
 Words with multiple meanings such as close, are marked with an asterisk.
-When you use a word with multiple meanings in your writing, decide which meaning of the word you will use, and use that meaning consistently throughout your writing.
-For example, if you use the word "clear" as a verb (Ex.
-Clear your browser cache), then always use clear as a verb.
+When you use a word with multiple meanings, decide which meaning of the word you will use, and use that meaning consistently.
+For example, if you use the word "clear" as a verb, then always use it as a verb.
 Do not use it as an adjective.
-Instead, find a synonym, and use it to avoid confusion.
+Find and use a synonym.

 ## Access*
 - Noun: The Servlet layer provides RESTful HTTP access to the managed objects and service.